 The Brachot gallery became well known outside our borders by opening a space in Paris and by exchanging with the most famous galleries in the world (Leo Castelli in New York, Maeght in Paris, etc.).

 Isy Brachot, the fourth in line, worked alongside his parents before taking over the management of Galerie Brachot in 2000 and launching his own gallery in 2004.

-That same year, he opened Galerie Gabriel Brachot, a contemporary art space in one of the most vibrant areas of Brussels, to showcase the works of contemporary artists like Guillaume Liffran, Sebastien Delire, Alain Bornain, Berend Hoekstra, Hilarius Hofstede, Christian Denzler, Robert Quint, Cathy Coez and more.
+That year, he opened a contemporary art section called "Galerie Gabriel Brachot" in one of the liveliest districts of Brussels, where he exhibited young contemporary artists such as Guillaume Liffran, Sebastien Delire, Alain Bornain, Berend Hoekstra, Hilarius Hofstede, Christian Denzler, Robert Quint, Cathy Coez, etc.

 In 2006, Isy Brachot moved to Avenue Louise and opened the Espace Gabriel Brachot.
 From 2010 onwards, he specialises in modern and contemporary art as a consultant for the artists with whom Galerie Brachot has worked and whom it has defended for many years.

 He further refines his expertise in Belgian surrealism with René Magritte, to whom he devotes himself exclusively, combining all his knowledge with his family experience.